|

 Lewiston ME; also a copy of this

-of James Gardner Warren
+picture of James Gardner Warren

 Nathaniel